-This documentation of success stories has been made possible by the generous support of the American people through the United States Agency for International Development (USAID).
+This research study was undertaken at MANAGE, Hyderabad.
+The FTF ITT program was implemented with the generous support of the American people through the United States Agency for International Development (USAID) and the Government of India.
 The contents of this report are the sole responsibility of MANAGE and do not necessarily reflect the views of USAID or the United States Government or the Government of India.
 The Success stories are documented based on the information and data given by FTF ITT trainees, validated through telephone and e-mail contact.
 The publisher and Editors do not vouch for the success claimed by the trainees.